khaors/geocompr/main.md

 There is a wide range of geographic file formats, each of which has pros and cons.
 These are described in section \@ref(file-formats).
 The process of actually reading and writing such file formats efficiently is not covered until sections \@ref(data-input) and \@ref(data-output) respectively.
-Finally in section (\@ref(visual-outputs)) we demonstrate methods for saving visual outputs (maps), in preparation for a subsequent chapter dedicated to visualization.
+The final section (\@ref(visual-outputs)) demonstrates methods for saving visual outputs (maps), in preparation for a subsequent chapter dedicated to visualization.
 <!-- Todo: Add reference to vis chapter (RL) -->

 I/O is short for "input/output" which means, in plain English, "reading and writing data".